trarbr/vernemq_elixir_plugin/README.md

 The output from the calls to `IO.puts` will be visible in the file `/var/log/vernemq/erlang.log.1`.
 If you open it, you should see a line with the text `*** VernemqElixirPlugin starting`.

-Next, we can that the other hooks are executed by starting a subscriber and publisher.
+Next, we can check that the other hooks are executed by starting a subscriber and publisher.
 Start a subscriber in one terminal:

 ```sh
 mosquitto_sub -t '#'